The story of Lithium Valley begins in earnest on Sept. 29, 2020.

 “I’m telling you that now we’ve got folks calling us to talk about (the fact that) this is what they felt and what they envisioned in Silicon Valley’s early days,” Garcia said.
 “Of course, we don’t want to overpromise and underdeliver, but I think it’s possible to get this industry in California off the ground and really help the local regional economy be transformed, while helping us to meet our ambitious environment and energy goals.”

-(Edited on June 16 to reflect requested changes from Berkshire Hathaway Energy)
+(Edited on June 16 to include Berkshire Hathaway Energy’s clarification of Rep. Raul Ruiz’s comment.)